 The Audit Committee is composed of Marie-José Donsion (Chairwoman), Brasil Warrant Administração de Bens e Empresas S.A (represented by Ms Marcia Freitas) et Mr. Didier Debrosse.

-The mission of the Nomination and Compensation Committee is to assist the Board of Directors in (i) the composition of the management bodies of the Company and its Group, and (ii) the determination and regular assessment of all compensation and benefits of the Company’s executive directors, including any deferred benefits and/or voluntary or forced severance packages of the Group.
+The missions of the Compensation Committee are to assist the Board of Directors in the determination and regular assessment of all the compensation and benefits to officers of the Company, including all deferred benefits and/or voluntary or forced severance packages of the Group.

-The Nomination and Compensation Committee is composed of Cécile Tandeau de Marsac (Chairwoman), BW Gestão de Investimentos Ltda. (represented by Mr. João Salles), Ms Marie-José Donsion, Mr. Dieter Müller and Mr. Pierre Vareille.
+The Compensation Committee is composed of Cécile Tandeau de Marsac (Chairwoman), BW Gestão de Investimentos Ltda. (represented by Mr. João Salles), Ms Marie-José Donsion, Mr. Dieter Müller and Mr. Pierre Vareille.

 The mission of the Sustainable Development Committee is to monitor the inclusion of corporate social responsibility matters in the Group’s strategy.

 Within this framework, the Sustainable Development Committee’s duties include:

 The Sustainable Development Committee is composed of Virginie Hélias (Chairwoman), Michel Giannuzzi, Bpifrance Investissement (represented by Mr. Sébastien Moynot), Mr. Michel Giannuzzi, Mr. Xavier Massol and Ms Beatriz Peinado Vallejo.